carolosf/andon4idea/README.md

 # Andon IntelliJ Plugin
 `Andon (English: ‘Sign’ or ‘Signal’): A visual aid that highlights where action is required.` [Andon](https://mag.toyota.co.uk/andon-toyota-production-system/)

-The Andon IntelliJ plugin is a visual aid that informs IntelliJ users when an action is required.
+The Andon IntelliJ/Idea plugin is a visual aid that informs Jetbrains IDE users when an action is required.

 ## Example usages
 Informing users of a monorepo that there is a build error in the main build pipeline so that they can take the action of reverting the breaking code or fixing it.

 Informing users of a monorepo that there is a build error in slow integration tests.

 Informing users of a small repo that there is a build error.

 ## Requirements